aammff456/JToHRevampedKit/docs/clientobjects/KeyDoor.md

 # KeyDoor

-An object the unlocks specific KeyDoors
+An object that is unlocked by a Key

 ## Structure
 <pre>